ddella/Debian11-K8s/Debian11-Docker-K8s.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 # Install cri-dockerd on Debian 11
+Dockershim has been removed from the Kubernetes project as of release 1.24.
+You need to install a container runtime into each node in the cluster so that Pods can run there.
+This section outlines what is involved and describes related tasks for setting up nodes.
+Kubernetes 1.26 requires that you use a runtime that conforms with the Container Runtime Interface (CRI).

+Common container runtimes with Kubernetes:
+- containerd
+- CRI-O
+- Docker Engine
+- Mirantis Container Runtime

+>**Note**: Kubernetes releases before v1.24 included a direct integration with Docker Engine, using a component named `dockershim`.
+That special direct integration is no longer part of Kubernetes.

+These instructions show how to install `cri-dockerd` adapter to integrate Docker Engine with Kubernetes.

-First, let's get the latest release version of `cri-docker`:
+1. Let's get the latest release version of `cri-docker`:

     VER=$(curl -s https://api.github.com/repos/Mirantis/cri-dockerd/releases/latest|grep tag_name | cut -d '"' -f 4|sed 's/v//g')

     echo $VER

-Download and extract the archive file from Github `cri-docker` releases page:
+2. Download and extract the archive file from Github `cri-docker` releases page:

     wget https://github.com/Mirantis/cri-dockerd/releases/download/v${VER}/cri-dockerd-${VER}.amd64.tgz
     tar xvf cri-dockerd-${VER}.amd64.tgz

-Move `cri-dockerd` binary package to `/usr/local/bin` directory with the command:
+3. Move `cri-dockerd` binary package to `/usr/local/bin` directory with the command:

     sudo mv cri-dockerd/cri-dockerd /usr/local/bin/

-Validate successful installation by running the commands below:
+4. Validate successful installation by running the commands below:

     cri-dockerd --version